George A. Romero: 1960s

-After graduating from college in 1960, Romero began his career shooting short films and TV commercials.
-One of his early commercial films was a segment for Mister Rogers' Neighborhood in which Fred Rogers underwent a tonsillectomy.
-With nine friends, including screenwriter John A. Russo, Romero formed Image Ten Productions in the late 1960s.
+In 1960, after graduating from college in Pittsburgh, Romero, with a $20,000 loan from his uncle, and Rudy Ricci and Russ Streiner, they incorporated The Latent Image, to produce commercials.
+They produced commercials for Iron City Beer, Duke Beer, U.S. Steel, Calgon, and Heinz Ketchup, and New York Film Festival winning industrial shorts.
+Romero directed, for "Mr. Roger's Neighborhood," the "Picture, Picture" segments and "Mr. Rogers Gets a Tonsillectomy" (1968).

+In the late 1960s, with nine friends, including screenwriter John A. Russo, Russ Streiner, and Karl Hardman, Romero formed Image Ten Productions.
 This is the production company that produced Night of the Living Dead (1968).
 Directed by Romero and co-written with John A. Russo, the film became a cult classic and a defining moment for modern horror cinema.

 Among the inspiration for Romero's filmmaking, as told to Robert K. Elder in an interview for The Film That Changed My Life, was the British film The Tales of Hoffmann (1951), from the Powell and Pressburger team.

 It was the filmmaking, the fantasy, the fact that it was a fantasy and it had a few frightening, sort of bizarre things in it.
 It was everything.
 It was really a movie for me, and it gave me an early appreciation for the power of visual media—the fact that you could experiment with it.
 He was doing all his tricks in-camera, and they were sort of obvious.
 That made me feel that, gee, maybe I could figure this medium out.
 It was transparent, but it worked.